CharlesSchimmel/md-graph/README.md

 ### Nodes: Files & Tags
 Arguments that take a "`NODE`" (such as `--subgraph` and `--backlink`) can be given either a file or a tag.
-Tags are given by including the hash, like so:
+Tags are given by including the hash just like their [file-parsed counterparts](#tag-format).
+The following will attempt to find the backlinks of the tag "my-special-tag":
-`md-graph -l "my-files" --subgraph #my-special-tag`.
-Tag arguments will attempt to be matched against their [parsed format](#tag-format) and so must follow that format as well.
+`md-graph -l "my-files" --backlink #my-special-tag`.

+Everything else will be parsed as a file.

 ## Installing
 ```